 - See an optometrist for regular eye exams

-It’s important that you pay particular attention to the last point mentioned.
-Without a regular eye exam, eye diseases and conditions can go undiagnosed.
-A proactive approach is the best approach when it comes to your eyes.
+It’s necessary that you pay specific attention to the last point mentioned.
+Without a regular eye examination, eye diseases and conditions can go undiagnosed.
+A proactive approach is the best approach once it involves your eyes.